drewhjelm/firewall-audit/fortigate/README.md

-This is a collection of scripts to assist in auditing firewall rules.

-fortigate/Parse-FortiGateRules reads a FortiGate config file and pulls out the rules for each VDOM in the file into a CSV.
+Parse-FortiGateRules reads a FortiGate config file and pulls out the rules for each VDOM in the file into a CSV.

 Note: the fortiDummyRule.txt is required to populate all the fields into a PS object for each of the rules being added to the CSV.